 medical issues due to the change in environment.
 Therefore, if you have an illness or have concerns regarding your current state of health, please consult your primary physician before flying and bring the necessary medication.

 Please fill out the paperwork for incapacitated passengers upon making your reservation.
-After receiving a doctor's note for air travel from your primary physician, submit it to Asiana Airlines up to 2 days before departure (1 week before if you require the use of a cabin stretcher or oxygen supply).
+After receiving a doctor's note for air travel from your primary physician, submit it to Asiana Airlines up to 2 Business days before departure (1 week before if you require the use of a cabin stretcher).

 Newborn babies, elderly passengers with an illness, those with an allergic reaction to certain substances,those with a disability, those with diabetes, those with aerophobia, patients, and other passengers requiring continuous care and medical assistance during the flight.